Financial Planning

 Darryl Lyons, CFP®, ChFC®, BFA, AIF | PAX Financial Group

-One more due diligence tip: review an advisor’s Form ADV via the SEC Investment Adviser Public Disclosure IAPD website.
+As you consider hiring a financial advisor, we’ll offer one more due diligence tip: review an advisor’s Form ADV via the SEC Investment Adviser Public Disclosure IAPD website.
 A Registered Investment Advisor (RIA) must register with the SEC.
 That relationship requires upholding a fiduciary duty to clients.
 An added step, though, is to dig into the RIA’s form ADV.
 The ADV form simply discloses business practices, conflicts of interest, and the background of the advisory firm and its employees who give advice.

 How Much Should It Cost to Work With a Fiduciary?